How to Become an OJP Peer Reviewer

 OVC is seeking reviewers from diverse backgrounds and regions to assess grant applications.
-Reviewers should have relevant experience in the field of victim assistance and expertise at the local, state, federal, or tribal levels in areas including, but not limited to, the following:
+Reviewers should have relevant experience in the field of victim assistance; experience in providing culturally relevant victim services, services for multicultural communities, and non-traditional victim services; or lived experience expertise.

 All reviews are conducted electronically and, typically, reviewers assess and score approximately 12 to 15 applications within a 2 week period.
 Before beginning their work, reviewers must participate in an orientation telephone call, which covers the roles and responsibilities of the reviewers and the background and purpose of the grant program under review.
 Reviewers must also enter their scores and comments to an automated data system, and participate in a consensus call with all other reviewers on their assigned panel.